Supervision and Support of Foster Carers

 - Acknowledge the challenges and demands that the fostering tasks make on foster families and ensure appropriate support is available;

-- Recognise and address any difficulties the foster carers' own children may be experiencing arising from the fostering arrangement;
+- Recognise and address any difficulties the foster carers' own children may be experiencing arising from the fostering arrangement; and

 - Assist foster carers to work in an anti discriminatory way that respects and promotes individual differences.